 Surrounding cities have different rules; check out the specific guidance near you if you are not in within Portland city limits.

 Get Your Timing Right

-Looking into chickens now is a good start.
+Looking into chickens early is a good start.
 If you want to start with baby chicks, springtime is the best season.
-This means you will need the winter months to prepare both your brain and your outdoor chicken haven.
+You will need some time to prepare both your brain and your outdoor chicken haven.

 A good place to dip your toes in is in any Facebook chicken group, at least while in the stage of casual research.
 I belong to several.
 Just scrolling through my feed for a few months helped me get familiar with some of the different options for setting up, feeding, and raising hens.
 It also warned me about some of the more common ailments and things to avoid.
 Seeing some of the difficulties that can arise ahead of time can help you decide if urban chickens are for you.